synox/spark-transport-display/README.md

 This project is a compilation of different components:

  * Weather from http://openweathermap.org/ (see [the weather documentation](doc/weather.md) for more details)
- * Swiss Traffic Information from http://transport.opendata.ch (running a modified version at http://opentt.herokuapp.com)
+ * Swiss Traffic Information from http://transport.opendata.ch
  * Time (included in the Spark Core firmware)

 **You can remove, add or extract any of the components and create your own project.
 Share your mix if you like.**